A nice ridge above Discovery Bay. You can add different paths within the North Lantau country park for a “challenging” trail run or hike.

 - Beauty/fun: 4/10.
 Nice views but not much more.

-- Difficulty: 2/10.
+- Difficulty (check this link if new here, this is not your standard HK hiking web): 2/10.
 Hiking on the main paths around.
 Tons of early exits.
 Some areas have sandy bit slippery surface.
 It can be long if you want to do it all.

 You could start at different points.
 For the longest route starting point would be Sunny Bay MTR station.
 There is a bit more of the country park up North, but I haven’t seen yet there anything especially interesting.
 Instead, find your way through the concrete